On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Introduction

-Given this context, the primary contribution of this paper is to provide an efficient oracle for obtaining an exact solution to the top-$k$-sum constraint projection problem \eqref{eq:maxksum_projection}.
-We propose two finite-termination algorithms, one is based on the pivoting method to solve the parametric linear complementarity problem for $Z$-matrices \cite{cottle2009lcp}, and the other is a variant of a grid-search based method introduced in \cite{wu2014moreau} that we call \emph{early-stopping grid-search}.
+Given this context, the primary contribution of this paper is to provide an efficient oracle for obtaining an exact solution to the top-$k$-sum sublevel set projection problem \eqref{eq:maxksum_projection}.
+We propose two finite-termination algorithms, one is based on specializing a pivoting method to solve the parametric linear complementarity problem for $Z$-matrices \cite{cottle2009lcp} (see also \cite{pang1980parametric} for an application to a more general problem of the portfolio selection) , and the other is a variant of a grid-search based method introduced in \cite{wu2014moreau} that we call \emph{early-stopping grid-search}.
 Both methods have complexities of $O(n)$ for a sorted input vector $x^0\in\mathbb{R}^n$, where the absorbed constant is independent of $k$.
-When the input vector is unsorted, an additional $O(n\log n)$ operations is needed to sort the vector.
+When the input vector is unsorted, an additional $O(\bar{k}_1\log n)$ floating point operations are needed, where $\bar{k}_1\leq n$ is not known \emph{a priori} but can be determined dynamically.
 To reduce this additional cost for practical applications in which the procedure to solve \eqref{eq:maxksum_projection} is called repeatedly in an iterative method, we further derive a property of the projection that can make use of the approximate permutation of $x^0$ (\eg from the previous iteration).
-Extensive numerical results show that our solvers are often (multiple) orders magnitude faster than (and never slower than) the grid-search method introduced in \cite{wu2014moreau} and Gurobi's inexact QP solver.
+Extensive numerical results show that our solvers are often (multiple) orders magnitude faster than (and never slower than) the grid-search method introduced in \cite{wu2014moreau}, \reftwo{the semismooth Newton method in \cite{li2021fast}}, and Gurobi's inexact QP solver.
 The \verb|Julia| implementation of our methods is available at \url{https://github.com/jacob-roth/top-k-sum}.

 The remainder of the paper is organized as follows.
 In \cref{sec:background}, we summarize several equivalent formulations for solving \eqref{eq:maxksum_projection}.
 In \cref{sec:proposed_algorithm}, we present a parametric-LCP (PLCP) algorithm and a new early-stopping grid-search (ESGS) algorithm.
 We also present modifications of these algorithms to handle the vector-$k$-norm projection problem.
 Proofs in the preceding two sections are deferred to \cref{apx:backgroundformulations,,apx:proposedalgorithms}; additional detail on the proposed methods is collected in \cref{apx:detail}.
 We compare the numerical performance of PLCP and ESGS with existing projection oracles on a range of problems in \cref{sec:experiments}.
 The paper ends with a concluding section.